ayellapragada/root/README.md

 ## Code of Conduct

 Everyone interacting in the root project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/root/blob/master/CODE_OF_CONDUCT.md).

-## Useful Links!
-[Final PnP of Root](https://drive.google.com/drive/folders/1i9-iCUDzfGMs7HjFHhahwMS6efvvfX5w) - This is the final one pre release, not 4th printing., useful to reference.
-Not perfect.

-[Components List](https://geekdad.com/2018/11/reaping-the-rewards-geekdad-digs-root/) - It's a review but it also has a list of components.